-College Seminar is an academic course designed to introduce students to the North Central Missouri College community and collegiate environment.
+College Seminar is an academic course designed to introduce students to North Central Missouri College and the collegiate environment according to their meta major.
 The course emphasizes strategies that promote student retention and academic success.
-This course will: foster an appreciation for the privileges, rights, and responsibilities associated with a college education; acclimate students to college resources and utilization of information technology such as course management software; equip students with the learning skills necessary for success; and cultivate the ability for students to monitor their own learning and academic progress.
-(F, S, OF, OS)
+This course will foster an appreciation for the privileges, rights, and responsibilities associated with a college education; acclimate students to college resources and utilization of information technology such as course management software; equip students with the learning skills necessary for success; and cultivate the ability for students to monitor their own learning and academic progress.
+(F, S, SU, OF, OS, OSU)